sycao5/Stylesheet-Processor-Project/README.md

 (2) STYLEDIRECTIVES ("ApplyNodeStyle", "ApplyEdgeStyle")

-(3) DATADIRECTIVES ("Nodes", "Edges").
+(3) DATADIRECTIVES ("Nodes", "Edges")

-A directives statement is denoted by a starttag ("{%") and an endtag ("%}").
+A directives statement is denoted by a starttag ("{%") and an endtag ("%}")

 C. Installation:
 ================

-(1) Download the TemplateProject to your local machine which runs linux-family operating system.
+(1) Download the Stylesheet Processor Project to your local machine which runs linux-family operating system.

 (2) Install docopt library from https://github.com/docopt/docopt#installation.